esl/code-beam-europe/_participants/barnabas-jovanovics.md

 linkedin: /in/barnabas-jovanovics-216624130/

 ---
-I started as an Electrician.
-Afterwards, I became a PLC programmer, learning WebDev on the side.
-Later, I got my BSc in Software Engineering and have been doing Full-Stack work for a couple of years now.
+Barnabas started as an Electrician.
+Afterwards, he became a PLC programmer, learning WebDev on the side.
+Later, he got his BSc in Software Engineering and has been doing Full-Stack work for a few years now.